 Formative Assessment: Small Investments Can Yield Big Returns

-Michelle Hunt, Michele Fox, Rebecca Foco, and Ramraj Gautam, University of Massachusetts Lowell
+Michelle Hunt, Michele Fox, and Rebecca Foco, University of Massachusetts Lowell

 Formative assessment is an effective and flexible tool that allows educators to maximize student learning.
 It provides a means to evaluate students comprehension and learning needs and make adjustments to meet those needs.
 Evidence suggests formative assessment improves students attention, engagement, achievement, retention and learning outcomes.
 Modes of formative assessment range from quick additions in a class to a paradigm shift in classroom management; they can range in their formality and utilize individual or group work.
 This session provides participants with a basic knowledge of formative assessment and practical suggestions for incorporating it into their courses.